rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 Creating a Module
 -----
 Creating a RokGallery module is a fairly straightforward process.
-You'd create it as you would any other module by navigating to **Administrator -> Extensions -> Module Manager** and selecting the green **New** button in the upper-left region of the page.
+You Would create it as you would any other module by navigating to **Administrator -> Extensions -> Module Manager** and selecting the green **New** button in the upper-left region of the page.

 ![][rokgallery_module_1]